A Bunch Of Guys Were Asked To Explain Tampons — Here's What They Said

 As the video's synopsis says, "Half of the world's population goes through menstruation at some point, yet periods remain a taboo topic for most people."
 Meanwhile, only 12% of females have access to sanitary products, and one in 10 girls miss school when they're on their periods, according to V.Point, the producer of the video.

-Plan U.K. and V.Point hope this video gets a dialogue going and helps educate everyone about what it means to have a period.
-Yes, you need to change out your tampon every four to six hours, and yes, that means you need access to a restroom.
+Plan U.K. and V.Point hope this video will start a conversation while helping to educate everyone about what it means to have a period.
+Yes, you need to change out your tampon every four to six hours, and yes, that means you need access to a bathroom.
 And, most importantly, yes, tampons, pads, and menstrual cups cost money.
-"I used to play with these when I was younger," one man in the video says, holding a tampon. "[My mom] was always like, stop, that costs money!"
+"I used to play with these when I was younger," one man in the video says, holding a tampon. "[My mum] was always like, stop, that costs money!"

-Plan U.K. and V.Point hope this video gets a dialogue going and helps educate everyone about what it means to have a period.
-Yes, you need to change out your tampon every four to six hours, and yes, that means you need access to a restroom.
+Plan U.K. and V.Point hope this video will start a conversation while helping to educate everyone about what it means to have a period.
+Yes, you need to change out your tampon every four to six hours, and yes, that means you need access to a bathroom.
 And, most importantly, yes, tampons, pads, and menstrual cups cost money.
-"I used to play with these when I was younger," one man in the video says, holding a tampon. "[My mom] was always like, stop, that costs money!"
+"I used to play with these when I was younger," one man in the video says, holding a tampon. "[My mum] was always like, stop, that costs money!"

 Advertisement